What if you could put that little bit of body fat around your midsection to good use?

 They are believed to help the natural regenerative processes in the body.

-Hence they have earned the nickname as “mini drug stores” based on their ability to secrete “a spectrum of bioactive molecules” and “support the natural regeneration of focal injuries.”
+Hence they have earned the nickname as “” based on their ability to secrete “a spectrum of bioactive molecules” and “support the natural regeneration of focal injuries.”

 Stem cells can be harvested from certain parts of the human body, most notably bone marrow and adipose tissue (fat).